4 Simple linear regression

 In the case of the movie scores data, the residual is the difference between the actual audience score and the audience score predicted by .
 For example, the 2015 movie Avengers: Age of Ultron received a critics score of yi=74.
 Therefore, using , the estimated (predicted) audience score is.

-The observed audience score is 86, and the residual is
+The observed audience score is 86, so the residual is

 Would you rather see a movie that has a positive or negative residual?
 Explain your response.